Skip to content

 • the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organizations;

-• the existence of the right to request from us rectification or erasure of the personal data or restrictions on the processing of personal data concerning you or to object to such processing;
+• the existence of the right to request from us rectification or erasure of personal data or restriction of processing of personal data concerning you or to object to such processing;

 • the right to lodge a complaint with a supervisory authority;

-• the existence of automated decision-making, including profiling under Article 22(1) and (4) of the GDPR; and
+• the existence of automated decision-making, including profiling, referred to in Article 22(1) and (4) of the GDPR; and

-• if the personal data is transferred to a third country or to an international organization, you also have the right to be informed of the appropriate safeguards that have been put in place for the transfer in accordance with Article 46 of the GDPR.
+• where personal data are transferred to a third country or to an international organization, you have the right to be informed of the appropriate safeguards pursuant to Article 46 of the GDPR relating to the transfer.

-You have the right to receive a copy of the personal data processed by us.
-For any additional copies you request, we may charge a reasonable fee based on our administrative costs.
-If you have requested the information by electronic means, you will receive the information in a commonly used electronic format, unless you request otherwise.
+You have the right to obtain a copy of the personal data undergoing processing by us.
+For any further copies requested by you, we may charge a reasonable fee based on our administrative costs.
+If you have requested the information in electronic form, you will receive the information in a commonly used electronic format, unless you request otherwise.

-A request can be made by contacting us using our contact details at the bottom of this policy.
+A request can be made by contacting us using the contact details provided at the bottom of this policy.

-You have the right to obtain without undue delay the rectification of inaccurate personal data concerning you.
-Taking into account the purpose, you also have the right to complete incomplete personal data, including by providing a supplementary statement.
+You have the right to obtain the rectification of inaccurate personal data concerning you without undue delay.
+Taking into account the purposes of the processing, you also have the right to have incomplete personal data completed, including by means of providing a supplementary statement.

 In detail.
-We will notify each recipient to whom the personal data has been disclosed of any rectification made, unless this proves impossible or involves a disproportionate effort.
-If you would like information about these recipients, please contact us.
+We will notify each recipient to whom the personal data has been disclosed of any rectification made, unless this proves impossible or involves disproportionate effort.
+If you wish to receive information about these recipients, please contact us.

-Right to erasure (right to be forgotten) (Article 17 of the GDPR)
+Right to Erasure (Right to be Forgotten) (Article 17 of GDPR)

-You have the right to have your personal data erased by us without undue delay.
+You have the right to obtain the erasure of your personal data by us without undue delay.

 In detail.
-We have an obligation to delete your personal data without undue delay if any of the following apply:
+We are obliged to erase your personal data without undue delay if one of the following grounds applies:

 • you object to the processing pursuant to Article 21(1) of the GDPR and there are no overriding legitimate grounds for the processing, or you object to the processing pursuant to Article 21(2) of the GDPR;